Understanding and treating vaginal cancer

 Palliative care for vaginal cancer

-Palliative care is the care given to treating side effects and symptoms at any stage of illness, but particularly when cancer is untreatable or at the last stages of someone’s life.
+Palliative care is the care given to treating side effects and symptoms at any stage of illness, particularly when cancer is untreatable or at the last stages of someone’s life.

 Survival rates for vaginal cancer

-Survival rates are based on staging when the cancer is caught, and if it has spread.
+Survival rates are based on staging when the cancer is caught and if it has spread.

 Stages and 5-year survival rate for vaginal cancer